 The Sun King Invents the Police

 For most of history, kings, nobles, and their soldiers kept the peace.
 So it’s no surprise that modern policing grew out of the military.
 Historians generally cite 1667 as the birth-date of the police force.
 In that year, King Louis XIV of France consolidated Paris’ various guards and magistrates into a single force, commanded by a Lieutenant General of Police.
 This was largely a military operation, and the general commanded hundreds of uniformed soldiers, both foot and cavalry.
-But he also commanded commissioners with judicial powers and inspectors.
+But he also commanded inspectors and commissioners with judicial powers.

 King Louis ordered the new police force to prevent riots, to protect the houses of the rich, and to keep a lid on Paris’ incessant crime.
 And they did, giving the city safer streets (though still crime-ridden by our standards).
 So the Parisian paramilitary model soon spread across France and on to the rest of Europe — but not to England.